oclay1st/QWi-Fi/README.md

 # QWi-Fi
-Easy and beatiful tool for wifi acces ponit management on Linux
+Easy and beautiful tool for wifi access point management on Linux